rurban/ctl/README.md

 make stack.i
 make string.i
 make vector.i
-make ust.i
+make unordered_set.i
 ```

 ## Other

 STL `std::map` and `std::unordered_set` are in work as unordered hashmap by
 default, no extra `std::unordered_map`.
-The map hopefully with something like greg7mdp/parallel-hashmap or at least
+The hashes hopefully with something like greg7mdp/parallel-hashmap or at least
 khash, not chained lists as in the STL.
+Thus the internal bucket methods will
+be gone.

 STL variants of multi-sets and multi-maps will not be implemented because
 similar behaviour can be implemented as an amalgamation of a `set` and `list`.